whackywarhammer/warhammer-40k-tsv/README.md

 # warhammer-tsv

-This is a personal project in an attempt to create a easily Human readable collection of warhammer 40k data.
+This is a personal project in an attempt to create a collection of warhammer 40k data for use in excel/google sheets.

+Currently the underscore is being used as a delimiter for lists within columns.